 Duty to God: Sea Base encourages individuals and units to celebrate creation.
 The Duty to God Award is designed to enhance your units adventure by propelling participants to find evidence of Higher Purpose in the oceans, reefs and marine species encountered at Sea Base.
-Patches are available for purchase.
+Patches are available for purchase at the Ship Store onsite or online.